RohanSalunkhe-2054/Heart-Disease-Prediction/README.md

 - `age`: Age of the patient
 - `sex`: Gender of the patient (0 = female, 1 = male)
 - `cp`: Chest pain type (0 = Typical Angina, 1 = Atypical Angina, 2 = Non-anginal Pain, 3 = Asymptomatic)
-- Add more description for other columns if needed...

 ## Visualization